GunnarPDX/React-Rails-Starter-App/README.md

 #Readme
 * About
-    - A simple React on Rails starter app with Devise user accounts, a good starting point for your first rails/react app.
+    - A simple React on Rails starter app with Devise user accounts and active admin for site management.
 Feel free to mess around with this and build on it.

 * Specs